The-Pattern-Hunter/Biochemistry/README.md

 ## Who this is for

-- **BSc students** encountering enzyme kinetics for the first time — use Sections 1–7
+- **BSc students** — both notebooks are explicitly scaffolded for undergraduate level.
+Each code section is labelled *BSc: observe panels A, B, C*.
+No prior programming experience needed.
-- **MSc students** deepening their understanding — use all sections including Section 8 (design your own experiment)
+- **MSc students** — the same cells contain deeper layers labelled *MSc extension*: full algebraic derivations, Ki extraction from LB slope and y-intercept plots, Dixon plots, and Cheng-Prusoff verification.
-- **PhD scholars** working on enzyme-based biomonitoring — replace Section 10 data with field measurements
+- **PhD scholars** working on enzyme-based biomonitoring — the Western Odisha sections in both notebooks use placeholder data that can be replaced directly with field measurements from OSHEC project sites.
-- **Teachers** at regional colleges with limited laboratory access — every concept here can be taught with only this notebook and a discussion; no spectrophotometer required
+- **Teachers** at regional colleges with limited laboratory access — every concept in both notebooks can be taught with only the notebook and a discussion.
+No spectrophotometer, no reagents, no laboratory required.

 ---